jomapps/aladdin/src/seed/README.md

-# Aladdin Dynamic Agents Seed Data
+# Aladdin Database Seeding System

+This directory contains the database seeding system for the Aladdin AI Movie Production platform using **PayloadCMS 3.0 patterns**.

-Complete seed data for the Aladdin AI Movie Production system.
-This seeds PayloadCMS with departments, agents, and custom tools needed for the hierarchical AI agent workflow.
+Complete seed data for departments, agents, and custom tools needed for the hierarchical AI agent workflow.

 ## 📦 What Gets Seeded